3Delight Principled Material

 - Parameters should be allowed to be pushed beyond their plausible range where it makes sense.

 - All combinations of parameters should be as robust and plausible as possible.
-We thoroughly debated the addition of each parameter.

 - It provides a richer specular response to light as it adds a specular highlight on top of the base surface's highlight.